 PVC was originally invented by Eugen Baumann in Germany in 1872, but that material is very different from what we use today.
 Back then, it was a very brittle substance, and it wasn’t until the mid ‘20s that the researcher Waldo Semon added plastics to PVC to make it stronger and more flexible.

-What makes PVC different from other plumbing materials?
+What makes PVC different from other piping materials?

 On the other hand, due to its very nature, PVC is inflexible, so you have to plan for a variety of different joints – each of which takes up space.
 PVC is also quite a bit thicker than copper piping, which makes it more difficult to use in tight places.
 Over the course of time, PVC can be less durable because the cement and glue can break down, causing leaks.